Come learn more about the Bible.

-As Greeters we must provide a strong sense of personal touch to make everybody feel welcome.
+As Greeters we provide a strong sense of personal touch to make everybody feel welcome.
 A friendly smile and a few welcoming words greatly bless us all.
-Greeters are member of our parish which we consider the frontline of hospitality for St. John the Baptist Catholic Church.
+Greeters are member of our parish which we consider the front line of hospitality for St. John the Baptist Catholic Church.
 Greeters are the people who have the first initial encounters with visitors and play a unique and important role in establishing the spirit of welcoming which is experienced and conveyed to all the parishioners and visitors to our Parish.

 If you are interested in becoming a Greeter, contact the Parish Office 707-433-5536.

 Ministry Schedule: February 29, 2020 - May 31, 2020

 The St. Vincent DePaul Society Vincentian volunteers at St. John the Baptist Catholic Church provide direct assistance to persons in the Healdsburg area, helping with food, rent, utilities, clothing, furniture, medical, dental, and transportation for the poor and needy.
 These volunteers provide a lunch every Friday to anyone who seeks a meal.